peelingwave/cis221_codepath/README.md

 ![cowrie graphs](https://user-images.githubusercontent.com/98624766/166400313-628e9ed1-bceb-4cae-86d0-acb8113785ae.png)

 ### Malware Capture and Identification (Optional)

-#### Wannacry
+1.#### Wannacry

 **Summary:** How did you find it?
 Which honeypot captured it?
 What does each malware do?

-I found it in the payloads section in the MHN-Admin GUI.
-I copied the MD5 hash and searched on Virustotal.com.
+I found them in the payloads section in the MHN-Admin GUI.
+I copied the MD5 hashes and searched on Virustotal.com.
 There the community had writeups explaining the severity of the attack as well as a description.
 Wannacry is a type of ransomeware that attacks and exploits Windows and encrypts data on the computer in return for bitcoin.

 MD5 Hash: *Run `md5sum` on the file and record the hash here.*